Framework Film

 A model of customer motion, not customer management.

-The Marketing Helix describes how customer attention behaves in environments where trust, relevance, and timing must align simultaneously before selection occurs.
+The Marketing Helix describes how customer attention behaves in environments where trust, relevance, and timing must align at the same moment before selection occurs.
 It does not prescribe a marketing strategy.
 It describes a behavioral reality that marketing strategy must account for: customers remain in continuous motion, their consideration state shifts without external prompting, and marketing messages encounter them at varying degrees of alignment with their current readiness.

 The model takes its name from helical geometry, which distinguishes it from both linear frameworks and cyclical ones.
 A loop returns to the same point with each revolution.
 A helix advances: each revolution occupies a higher position along the axis than the one before.
-This distinction is structural: in the helix model, each interaction between a brand and a customer that achieves alignment does not simply repeat a prior outcome.
-It compounds.
-The trust baseline rises.
-The next aligned encounter operates from a higher starting position, reducing the threshold required for selection to occur.
+This distinction is structural: in the helix model, an interaction that achieves alignment does not simply repeat a prior outcome.
+It can compound.
+When credible experiences reinforce one another, the trust baseline rises and the next aligned encounter operates from a higher starting position, reducing the threshold required for selection to occur.
+The advance is conditional rather than automatic.
+Contradiction, silence, or a poor experience can interrupt or reverse it, and the model has to describe that direction as clearly as the other.

 Customers do not move through fixed stages.
-They remain in motion as trust, relevance, and timing conditions change continuously and independently.
+They remain in motion as trust, relevance, and timing change continuously and independently, and the conditions surrounding them change at the same time.

 Marketing messages function as signals in orbit around a customer in motion.
 Some signals carry sufficient trust, relevance, and timing alignment to be pulled into active consideration.
 Most do not.
-The probability of alignment is a function of what the brand has accumulated over time and where the customer currently sits in their own non-linear consideration process.
+The probability of alignment is a function of what the brand has accumulated over time and where the customer currently sits in a consideration process the brand does not control.
 Neither factor is fully controllable by the brand.
 Both are structurally influenceable through consistent, credible, state-specific communication.

 The Marketing Helix: Complete Model